The Camino Inglés

 Where does the Camino Inglés begin?

-Even though A Coruña is the larger and more attractive Camino starting point, only a few pilgrims start from there because it’s situated less than 110km from Santiago de Compostela.
+Although A Coruña is the larger and more attractive starting point for the Camino, only a few pilgrims begin their journey from there because it’s situated less than 110 km from Santiago de Compostela.
 If you start from A Coruña, you won’t qualify for a Pilgrim Certificate unless you have already completed the Celtic Camino in Ireland.
 For this reason, Ferrol is the more popular of the two Camino Ingles starting points.

 Suggested Routes